 In any case of using homemade solutions, it is recommended to mix the ingredients well and spray the plants once or twice a week, depending on solution and crop.
 Each solution may have its own optimal application time, some are better during the day, while others should be applied overnight.

 It’s also best to test each spray before widespread application.
-This can be done on a single plant or even a single leaf.
+You can test on a single plant or even a single leaf.

 Treating Powdery Mildew

-Treating any mold or disease should always be a last resort.
-It is always recommended to avoid outbreak completely using a good mix of prevention measures.
+Treating any mold or disease should be a last resort.
+You should always strive to avoid outbreaks completely, using a good mix of prevention measures.
 But infection may be inevitable.
 In which case, it’s good to have an array of treatments, which may be alternated for maximum effect.

 The following treatment methods have varying degrees of toxicity, but all are preferable to commercial fungicides in terms of human, plant and environmental health.